Ánde Somby

-Ánde Somby, born in Buolbmat, Norway, is a traditional Sami joik artist and an associate professor at the Faculty of Law at the University of Tromsø, specializing in Indigenous Rights Law.
+Ánde Somby (born 12 May 1958) is a traditional Sami joik artist and an associate professor at the Faculty of Law at the University of Tromsø, specializing in Indigenous Rights Law.

 Somby has been active yoiker since 1974.
 He has also been producing records with other yoikers.
 In 1985 he produced the LP record and MC cassette "Ean Máššan" with his father Aslak Somby (1913–2008) and mother Karen Kristine Porsanger Somby born 1920. in 1991 he produced the record Ravddas Ravdii with Inga Juuso.
 In 2000 he produced the record "Deh" and in 2003 Deh2 with his uncle Ivvár Niillas.